Mrs. Carol Hoff

 The Arizona Association of School Psychologists also provides family resources. http://aasp-az.org/resources.html#Family

-Please do not hesitate to contact me for additional resources, or to schedule a consultation appointment to address your child's specific needs.
+Please do not hesitate to contact me for additional resources, or to schedule a consultation appointment to address your student's specific needs.